thedrp/thedrp.github.io/resources/cycle.md

 -----
 - Strength drains upon evo (but Training doesn't)
 - Evo attempts to happen every 60-90 minutes.
+- Strength hearts must be full (4) for evo to succeed
+- 30m w/lights off will put a Digimon to sleep
+- Shaking will wake up a sleeping Digimon
+- If an alarm is set, they won't wake until the alarm rings (won't wake below Rookie)
+- Special Mode vs Normal Mode (Egg > Fresh > In-Training | Rookie+)
+- 3 Secret Mega Digimon, only by Jogressing from regular Mega.
+Same power level?

 ### How to Affect Weight
 -----